CEO Priorities 2026: Five Executive Leadership and Strategic Planning Imperatives

 3. Rebuild Leadership Capacity — From Cognitive Overload to Strategic Clarity

-Garrido cites the importance of coaching with characteristic humour, quipping that leadership without it often becomes a self-inflicted experiment — “like trying to cut your own hair while blindfolded.”
+Garrido cites the importance of coaching with characteristic humor, quipping that leadership without it often becomes a self-inflicted experiment — “like trying to cut your own hair while blindfolded.”

 The insight lands sharply for 2026.
 The true risk for modern CEOs is not ignorance; it’s isolation.
 Leaders under relentless performance pressure often push themselves into roles that feel performative rather than authentic, trading perspective for presence until they become restless, withdrawn, and disconnected from their own teams.

-In 2026, resilience will likely belong to those who design cognitive balance as deliberately as financial or digital systems: leaders who can regulate their own rhythm to sustain strategic judgment.
+In 2026, resilience will likely belong to those who design cognitive balance as deliberately as financial or digital systems: leaders who cultivate future-ready leadership and regulate their own rhythm to sustain strategic decision-making and judgment.

 CEOs might ask themselves: